 "The common sits you above the city, so you feel alien to it and can appreciate it’s beauty and character before rambling back even more proud of living in Lincoln"

-I once argued this point with a friend over a bottle of wine and ended up trudging up the steep hill in pitch black darkness to prove my point.
-Upon reaching the summit he agreed, and later on as we descended he gained the enjoyment of seeing me fall over in the wet mud…Well I hope it was wet mud and not a gift from one of the Locals (Horses).
+I once argued this point with a friend over a bottle of wine and ended up trudging up Steep Hill in pitch black darkness to prove my point.
+Upon reaching the summit he agreed, and later on as we descended he gained the enjoyment of seeing me fall over in the wet mud…Well, I hope it was wet mud and not a gift from one of the Locals (horses).

 Now I know Lincoln is just a teeny weeny bit smaller, but still it has an ethereal beauty that can only be observed from above.
 The South Common does just that, and has several qualities that make it unique;

-The common sits you above the city, so you feel alien to it and can appreciate it’s beauty and character before rambling back out of breath an inch or two taller (due to mud clodded shoes), more proud of living in Lincoln than ever.
+The common sits you above the city, so you feel alien to it and can appreciate its beauty and character before rambling back out of breath an inch or two taller (due to mud cladded shoes), more proud of living in Lincoln than ever.